dwalker109/aoc-2023/README.md

 one was following the text and realising that the `dbg!` output and RustRover debugger both present slightly confusing information about `VecDeque`.
 Plus a few small bugs about text parsing which made it seem trickier that it was.
 Runs very fast though.

+## Day 16: The Floor Will Be Lava

+This day really ended up being a painful chore, but it wasn't even difficult.
+Read the steps, write some path following code, easy.
+I had most of it written in an hour.
+But I then spent the next 5 hours debugging an incredibly silly bug which failed on real input, but not the tests.
+I eventually rewrote the path following and it all fell into place.
+Part 2 was just a brute force, and with Rayon deployed takes about 100ms.
+My code is kinda smelly but I'm done with this one.